guopei/Hinton-Family-Tree-Exp-Repro/README.md

 ## Installation (Optional)

-If you haven't installed uv, install it from [here](https://docs.astral.sh/uv/#installation).
+If you haven't installed `uv`, install it from [here](https://docs.astral.sh/uv/#installation).

 ## Main Result

-Run
+After installion of `uv`, simply run

 `uv run main.py`

-You'll get:
+The required packages will be installed for you and you'll get:

 ```
 Average test accuracy: 0.67
 Total perfect accuracies percentage: 0.2
 ```

-If everything goes well.
+in the end.
+Feel free to change anything (model architecture / optimizer / loss, etc) and let me know if you can beat this number. :)

 ## Visualization